Employees

 Shifts split across a public holiday and a normal day

-Generally, a public holiday runs from midnight to midnight, so if you work on any part of the public holiday (and it is an ‘ An otherwise working day is a day that an employee would have worked had the day not been a public holiday, sick leave, bereavement leave, family violence leave or alternative holiday for that employee.
-An alternative holiday is a day where someone can take a paid day off from work to make up for working on a public holiday, when that public holiday fell on a day they would usually work.
+Generally, a public holiday runs from midnight to midnight, so if you work on any part of the public holiday (and it is an ‘ A day that the employee would have worked had it not been a public holiday, sick leave, bereavement leave, family violence leave, annual holiday or an alternative holiday for that employee.
+A paid day off to take at another time.
+Employees get an alternative holiday when they work on a public holiday that is an otherwise working day.

 Sean works an 8-hour shift from 7pm Sunday to 3am Monday – Monday being a public holiday and a day he would normally work (an ‘otherwise working day’).
 He is entitled to: